elifitch/functional-css-talk-concatenate-2018/notes/outline.md

 * Functional CSS is fundamentally all about moving complexity out of stylesheets and into templates (components).
 Scaling CSS is all about reducing complexity in my opinion.
 Scaling CSS is much harder than scaling templates or components, so moving the complexity there makes sense.

 Good things about Functional CSS
 * Performance: People focus on performance as the biggest advantage of functional css, but honestly, meh?
 There are more important benefits in my opinion that we'll get to.
-That said, cacheability and stuff etc
+That said, cacheability and stuff etc. The biggest most important thing is how functional css makes your styles insanely scalable, and even portable.
 * Simplicity: every class does one thing and only one thing.
 A developer can leave and you can decode their styles.
 Imagine that!
 * Speed: Don't have to think about naming, no fear in adding and removing classes.
+* Safe/Comfortable: It's safer to add and remove classes to an html node than it is to add and remove styles to a class like .card or something.
+This is why styles get duplicated and CSS bloats in teams.
 * Easy to document: Because each class only does one thing, documentaiton becomes much easier to generate.
 * More flexible: So you've got a great little button component, and it does the job of being button very well.
 But then we need to change the color from blue to a minty green, cool, just change the background on the button class.
 But we need some buttons to stay blue, so then we have to add a button modifier class.
 Add enough of those up, and it becomes a disaster.
 With functional css, that becomes a find and replace option.
 Tedious possibly, but complex it is not.
 I'd rather trade a moments tedium for less complexity.
 * Possible to transition gradually.
 You can start converting components to use a functional model and roll it out gradually.